-During this period of watchful waiting, however, there are a number of things that you may be able to do to help prevent the genitourinary (GU) prolapse from becoming any worse.
-As discussed above, there are a number of things that can cause a rise in the pressure inside your tummy (abdomen), increasing risk of GU prolapse, or making GU prolapse worse.
+During this period of watchful waiting, however, there are a number of things that you may be able to do to help prevent the pelvic organ prolapse from becoming any worse.
+As discussed above, there are a number of things that can cause a rise in the pressure inside your tummy (abdomen), increasing risk of pelvic organ prolapse, or making it worse.
 There is no evidence currently that making these changes helps; however, it makes sense to give them a try.
 For example:

-- If you have GU prolapse and are overweight, it may help if you lose weight.
+- If you have pelvic organ prolapse and are overweight, it may help if you lose weight.
 See the separate leaflet called Weight Loss (Weight Reduction) for more details.